backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Questions.md

 	- The values of the variables are stored but not the description.
 - Terraform providers may not always be installed from the internet.
 - `terraform refresh` is helpful for detecting drift.
+- Terraform Cloud passes workspace variables to Terraform using `-var-file`.